DataMascara/cisc3140-su19-project/README.md

 Try this out using a API interface such as Postman!

 # Going between json and python dictionaries

-## Loading JSON-String(python string that happens to be JSON format) into a python Object

 ## Use the `json.loads()` method to load a python string that is valid JSON into a python dictionary